“How do blind people use the bathroom?”

-A very common question from little kids is how people with low vision use the bathroom or shower.
-It’s not just little kids who ask, as I have had teachers, friends, random adults, and even college suite mates that I share a bathroom with ask if I am capable of using the bathroom on my own, or if I even use the bathroom.
-Yes, just like sighted people, those with low vision are capable of using a bathroom independently with the help of assistive technology.
-Here are five products I use to help me look and feel my best.
+It’s not just little kids who ask these questions.
+I have had teachers, friends, random adults, and even college suitemates that I share a bathroom with asking if I am capable of using the bathroom on my own, or if I even use the bathroom.
+Yes, just like sighted people, those with low vision and blindness are capable of using a bathroom independently.
+Assistive technology may help make the experience easier for people.
+Here are some examples of assistive technology products I use to help me look and feel my best.

 2 in 1 shampoo/conditioner

-Speaking of bottles, I was always having trouble putting too much conditioner in my hair and having it look awful.
+Speaking of bottles, I was always having trouble putting too much conditioner in my hair.
+It would look awful.
 By having the two pre-mixed together, I don’t have to worry about putting too much conditioner in my shoulder-length hair.
 I use Garnier Fructis and it can be purchased at almost any store that sells shampoo.